KrissyL/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+Used media queries so that the page renders differently on larger desktop screens than it does on smaller screens.
+Used simple animation techniques on the 'Create New Tweet' arrow button to make it move up and down on mouse over.
+Also signalled Tweet character error messages to disappear once the user starts typing in the new tweet box again so the page feels more interactive.

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.